-Kevin J. Bozic, MD, MBA is William R. Murray Professor, M.D.
+Kevin J. Bozic, MD, MBA is the inaugural Chair of the Department of Surgery and Perioperative Care, and Professor of Orthopaedic Surgery, at the Dell Medical School at The University of Texas at Austin.
+He was most recently the William R. Murray Professor, M.D.
 Endowed Chair in Orthopaedic Surgery and Professor and Vice Chair of the Department of Orthopaedic Surgery and a member of the core faculty of the Philip R. Lee Institute for Health Policy Studies at the University of California, San Francisco (UCSF).
 He is also a Visiting Scholar in the Institute for Strategy and Competitiveness at the Harvard Business School.
 Dr. Bozic is a graduate of the UCSF School of Medicine and the Harvard Combined Orthopaedic Residency Program.
 Additionally, he holds a Bachelor of Science degree in Biomedical Engineering from Duke University and a Masters of Business Administration from Harvard Business School.
 Dr. Bozic has fellowship training in Adult Reconstructive Surgery from Rush University Medical Center in Chicago.

-Dr. Bozic also holds both regional and national leadership positions, member of the Board of Trustees of the Orthopaedic Research and Education Foundation, Chair of the American Academy of Orthopaedic Surgeons Council on Research and Quality, and Chair of the California Joint Replacement Registry.
+Dr. Bozic also holds both regional and national leadership positions, member of the Board of Trustees of the Orthopaedic Research and Education Foundation, Chair of the American Academy of Orthopaedic Surgeons Council on Research and Quality, and member of the Board of Directors of the American Joint Replacement Registry.
+He is former Chair of the California Joint Replacement Registry.

 Dr. Bozic has been the recipient of numerous awards and honors, including the Orthopaedic Research and Education Foundation’s Clinical Research Award, the American Academy of Orthopaedic Surgeon’s Clinician-Scientist Traveling Fellowship Award, the American Orthopaedic Association’s American-British-Canadian Traveling Fellowship, the American Association of Hip and Knee Surgeon’s James A. Rand Young Investigator Award, and the Orthopaedic Research Society’s William Harris Award.